Thermal and optical conductivity in the Holstein model at half filling and at finite temperature in the Luttinger-liquid and charge-density-wave regime

 While the spectra of the optical and the thermal conductivity share some similarities, in particular, in the small-polaron regime, there are also noteworthy differences.
 In the LL regime, the thermal conductivity acquires a high-frequency feature, not seen for $\sigma^\prime(\omega)$, that we attribute to multi-phonon processes.
 In the CDW regime, the thermal conductivity spectrum has a much larger amplitude, the center of the spectra is shifted to higher frequencies, and the thermally activated resonance can only be distinguished at higher $T/\omega_0$.
 Still, the resemblance to the optical conductivity can be understood by looking at the energy-current operator in the dimer limit.
 Moreover, we unvelied the contribution of small-polaron physics to the optical conductivity (both at finite and zero frequency) and, in particular, to the thermal conductivity in the CDW regime.

 One can directly identify several interesting extensions of our work.
-First, one would want to systematically study the DC conductivity starting from the limit $\gamma=0$, accounting also for a dispersion of the phonons and non-linearties in the phonon sector.
-Second, the method can be applied to other models as well.
+First, one would want to systematically study the DC conductivity starting from the limit $\gamma=0$, accounting also for a dispersion of the phonons and non-nonlinearity in the phonon sector.
+Second, the method can be applied to other models as well \cite{szabo_21}.
 For instance, transport of a Heisenberg chain coupled to phonons has not been explored with MPS methods (see \cite{Louis2003, Louis2006} for related numerical studies).
 This might provide new insights into experiments on Heisenberg-chain-like systems~\cite{Sologubenko_07,Hess2019}.
-A different direction would be to extend the analysis to non-equilibrium quantities, see, e.g., Refs.~\cite{sentef13,kemper_17,paeckel_fauseweh_19,rincon_21,ejima_22}, which might require additional sophisticated matrix-product-based schemes~\cite{jeckelmann98,bischoff_17, yang_20,koehler20,Xu_21,mardazad_21,moroder_22}.
+A different direction would be to extend the analysis to non-equilibrium quantities, see, e.g., Refs.~\cite{sentef13,kemper_17,paeckel_fauseweh_19,rincon_21,ejima_22}, which might require additional sophisticated matrix-product-based schemes~\cite{jeckelmann98,schroeder_16,bischoff_17, yang_20,koehler20,Xu_21,mardazad_21,moroder_22}.

-The data shown in this manuscript will be made available as ancillary files on the arXiv.
+The data shown in this manuscript are available as ancillary files.
+The files and a link to the code used can be found on the arXiv.

 \textit{Acknowledgments.} We acknowledge useful discussions with J. Bon\u{c}a, E. Jeckelmann, and J. L\"{o}tfering, and we thank M. Weber for comments on a previous version of the manuscript.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 217133147, 436382789, 493420525 via SFB 1073 (project B09) and large-equipment grants (GOEGrid cluster).
-D.J. also acknowledges the support from Government of Spain (European Union NextGenerationEU PRTR-C17.I1) and the Government of Spain (Severo Ochoa CEX2019-000910-S and TRANQI), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA program).
+D.J. also acknowledges the support from the Government of Spain (European Union NextGenerationEU PRTR-C17.I1, Severo Ochoa CEX2019-000910-S and TRANQI), Fundació Cellex, Fundació Mir-Puig, and Generalitat de Catalunya (CERCA program). \beginsupplement